 Sage’s last thought was no thought at all.
 His mind was just too fuzzed to comprehend anything.
 His skull was saturated with monster shrieks from every direction and all he could manage was to make a despairing grab for his little daughter.
 But he couldn’t find her.
-Then a blinding flash of lightening socked his brain, like a hundred silver spears, and Sage Butcher blacked out.
+Then, a blinding flash of lightning socked his brain, like a hundred silver spears, and Sage Butcher blacked out.

 That same year…Wednesday, April 12…

 The playground of St. Teresa Children’s Home, an orphanage, was flourishing this warm evening.
 It was closing in on six pm and the sun would not call it quits for an hour still.

 Sister Toynette Severin Bracko, age fifty-two, sat with her deputy, Sister Clara, twenty-seven, on red modular chairs under a shade tree and watched the kids play.

 There were no divisions here—the boys and the girls played as one.
 There were five separate groups this evening, spread out over the large ground, and the one nearest to the Sisters were playing a strange mix of football and tag.
 One girl, especially, kept catching Sister Toynette’s attention.
 Her name was Robin and she was six and a half years old.
 She was smaller than all others she played with, but what engrossed Sister Toynette was her boundless energy and athleticism.
 She chased the ball relentlessly, beating boys twice her size to its possession.